-Once you have connected to your database from ArcGIS, you can view spatial data in a map by dragging the table from your database connection to the map.
+Once you have connected to your database from an ArcGIS Desktop app, you can view spatial data in a map by dragging the table from your database connection to the map.
 If necessary, define a unique identifier, spatial reference, and geometry type for spatial tables you add to the map.

 Supported data types

 To use the data with ArcGIS, the data types in your database table must map to those supported by ArcGIS.
 If your table contains data types that ArcGIS does not support, ArcGIS will not display the unsupported columns.
 When you move tables between databases or between databases and geodatabases using ArcGIS, unsupported data types are not included in the destination database.
 See DBMS data types supported in ArcGIS for a list of supported data types per database management system.

 Many geoprocessing tools can be used to analyze data in a database.
 Just be aware that if the tool adds records to an existing table, the table must contain a unique identifier that is maintained by the database.

 When doing spatial analysis on large feature classes, though, it may be more efficient to write queries that use the database's native SQL functions in the query layer interface.
 These queries are processed in the database.

 You can write database SQL queries in the query layer interface to filter the data returned in the map.